HumbertoDiego/lidar-experiments/README.md

     inet 10.42.0.1/24 brd 10.42.0.255 scope global noprefixroute wlan0
 ```

-Now you can disconnect from `ubiquityrobotXXXX` network, connect back to your own router network and SSH again with this other IP received by Raspberry from your router, in this case:
+Now you can disconnect from `ubiquityrobotXXXX` network, connect back to your own router network to continue accessing internet and SSH again with this other IP received by Raspberry from your router, in this case:

 ```shell
 ssh ubuntu@192.168.1.20